/

-Hide, block, or delete and event or property
+Hide, block, or delete an event or property

-For many customers, the differences between hiding, blocking, and deleting an event or property from your tracking plan are not immediately clear.
-For example, hidden or blocked events and properties will still count towards your project's instrumentation limit, whereas deleted events and properties will not.
+For many customers, the differences between hiding, blocking, and deleting an event or property from your tracking plan aren't immediately clear.
+For example, hidden or blocked events and properties still count towards your project's instrumentation limit, whereas deleted events and properties don't.

 selected event property in data.png